shivam-ai/SuperAGI_sub/README.md

 This option seems reasonable.
 It acknowledges the confidence in the comparison between E and A, as well as B and A. It also recognizes the need for more data to assess the comparisons between C and A, and D and A.
 Both D and E are better than A with 95% confidence.
 Both B and C are worse than A with over 95% confidence.
 This statement is making a stronger claim.
 It suggests definitive conclusions about D and E being better than A and B and C being worse than A. Such strong conclusions might be premature without further testing.
-Considering the caution warranted in making strong claims and the need for more data to assess the comparisons involving Templates C and D, the most accurate option is:
+Considering the caution warranted in making strong claims and the need for more data to assess the comparisons involving Templates C and D, the most reasonable option is:
 We have too little data to conclude that A is better or worse than any other template with 95% confidence.
-You have m training examples and n features.
+3.You have m training examples and n features.
 Your feature vectors are however sparse and the average number of non-zero entries in each train example is k and k << n.
 What is the approximate computational cost of each gradient descent iteration of logistic regression in modern well written packages?

 Soln.
 In logistic regression, the cost of each gradient descent iteration is determined by the complexity of computing the gradient of the cost function with respect to the parameters.
 The specific implementation details can vary across different packages, but I'll provide a general overview.
 Let's denote the number of training examples as m, the number of features as n, and the average number of non-zero entries in each training example as k, where k≪n.